jasoncodes/jasoncodes.com/_posts/2011-02-07-mac-os-rails-server.markdown

 Running `echo stats | nc localhost 11211` should give you memcached stats.

-## Sharing the cache with multiple applications & security issues [memcached-security]
+## Sharing the cache with multiple applications & security issues {#memcached-security}

 If you're configuring multiple applications to use it, make sure you namespace your keys with something like: